rdrachenberg/todo-frontend/README.md

 ## Prerequisites
 Before setting up the frontend, ensure:
-- The **Express.js** backend server is up and running (refer to its repository for setup instructions).
+- The **Express.js** backend server is up and running [refer to its repository for setup instructions](https://github.com/rdrachenberg/todo-backend]).
 - The backend server's API is accessible via a base URL.

 ## Getting Started